sekwah41/Re-Skin/README.md

 Skin customiser for mc https://www.curseforge.com/minecraft/mc-mods/re-skin

-For values for the js method names check in build/createMcpToSrg
+For values for AT and other stuff check in build/createMcpToSrg